FredrikM97/Artificial-Intelligence/Electromagnetics/Notes/Study_Notes.md

 $|H(f)|_{dB} = 20log|H(f)|$
 In phase:
 $L^{H(f)} = -arctan(f/f_B)$

+However!
+Since we know the filter we can use H(f) and convert it to polar form and use that to calculate the $V_{out}$
 #### Phasors
 Lower grade means it will be after a phasor with higher grade
 ## Cascade Amplifier